jiyt17/Prompt-A-Video/README.md

 We adopt reward-based prompt evolution pipeline, which consists of three parts: LLM (GPT4o/GLM4), text-to-video models (Open-Sora1.2/CogVideoX), reward models (VideoScore, MPS, Aes-predictor).

-*We only provide core code of text-to-video and reward models in folders 'text-to-video' and 'rewards', please refer to original projects in Acknowledgement for more details.*
+*We only provide core code of text-to-video and reward models in folders 'text-to-video' and 'rewards', please refer to original projects in Acknowledgments for more details.*

 The constructed fine-tuning data can be found [here](https://huggingface.co/datasets/jiyatai/Prompt-A-Video-SFT-data).
 To run the process, under booster/finetuning: